Click Here for Our Recommended Antivirus for Your Device

 M4A represents a MPEG-4 audio file extension.
 It is a file extension format commonly used with AAC.

-The AAC lossy compression technique is implemented to reduce the size of the audio file while retaining its superior soundscape.
-The .m4a format is often used to save such compressed files.
+The AAC lossy compression technique is implemented to reduce the audio file’s size while retaining its superior soundscape.
+The .m4a format is used to save such compressed files.

 Since the AAC format is used extensively by iTunes, the M4A file extension format is also popularly used by the same platform.

-The distinguishing feature of M4A file extensions is that they can be used to save both lossy and lossless compression formats.
+The distinguishing feature of M4A file extensions is that they can save both lossy and lossless compression formats.

-Sometimes files need to be renamed in order to access them as certain platform may not support the given file extension format.
+Sometimes files need to be renamed to access them, as certain platforms may not support the given file extension format.
 Video files do not use this extension format.

-Audio files with the M4A file extensions can be successfully accessed on the Windows Media Player, Roxio Popcorn, Quicktime and others.
+Audio files with the M4A extensions can be successfully accessed on the Windows Media Player, Roxio Popcorn, Quicktime, and others.

 Main Differences Between AAC and M4A